WHDaniels/OnePunchGAN/README.md

 In this case, for the generator and discriminator alike, three self-attention layers are subsequently appended to layers where the feature maps are largest (for the generator it's only the output maps).
 Simple self-attention is used in contrast to the pooled self-attention proposed in the SAGAN paper.

 ![](./readme-images/13.png)
-> Summary of the pixel self-attention technique as expressed in the original paper.
+> Summary of the self-attention technique as expressed in the original paper.

 For upscaling in the decoder portion of the U-net, the pixel shuffle technique with convolution is used in lieu of both up sampling with convolution and deconvolution.